Green Bay Wisconsin

 Titletown Brewing Co. restaurant and microbrewery in a former railroad depot

-A spirited Midwestern city like no other
+Green Bay: A spirited Midwestern city like no other

 This is the smallest U.S. city to have a professional American football team, and the Green Bay Packers draw major crowds at Lambeau Field.
 Visit the stadium and its Green Bay Packer Hall of Fame to learn more about the team’s history.
 Go fishing in Green Bay or Lake Michigan; several area marinas and boat launches will set you up to reel in walleye.
 Stroll the Green Bay Botanical Garden grounds, a 19-hectare paradise that’s beautiful and open year-round.
 Hike the bluffs at Bay Shore Park, walk the trails around Cofrin Memorial Arboretum at the University of Wisconsin-Green Bay, and step through Fonferek’s Glen, where you’ll be rewarded with a waterfall.
 Explore 347-hectare Barkhausen Wildlife Preserve, or spend the day at the Brown County Reforestation Camp, which includes the nonprofit Northeastern Wisconsin Zoo & Adventure Park in its environs.

-A Dose of History and Other Pastimes
+A Dose of History in Green Bay

 There’s no shortage of fun to be had in this city, whether you’re plunging down a giant waterslide at Bay Beach Amusement Park or learning about nature at the Bay Beach Wildlife Sanctuary just across the way.
 Take a train ride and tour the National Railroad Museum on the banks of the Fox River.
 Soak up some history at the Neville Public Museum before walking through it at Heritage Hill State Historical Park, where 25 historic buildings reflect life from 1672 to 1905.
 Uncover Oneida and Iroquois American Indian stories at the Oneida Nation Museum, where arts, crafts and artifacts are on display.
 Two performing arts venues, the Meyer Theatre and Weidner Center, offer a range of plays, concerts and other acts to keep you entertained.
 Little ones will be busy for hours at the Children’s Museum of Green Bay.